next-theme/theme-next-docs/source/docs/getting-started/deployment.md

 * Edit the file directly online, effective immediately
 * Automatic deployment, simultaneous deployment to multiple locations

+#### Netlify

+Netlify is an all-in-one platform for automating modern web projects.
+Replace your hosting infrastructure, continuous integration, and deployment pipeline with a single workflow.
+Integrate dynamic functionality like serverless functions, user authentication, and form handling as your projects grow.

+Perhaps you have already found that this website is deployed on Netlify.
+Checkout `deploy.sh` and `netlify.toml` in [theme-next-docs](https://github.com/next-theme/theme-next-docs) repository for more information.

+#### GitHub Actions

+This Github Action automating hexo deployment workflow, to allow you to leverage GitHub Actions to publish your hexo site on Github Pages: [hexo-action](https://github.com/sma11black/hexo-action).

 #### Travis CI

 Travis CI enables your team to test and ship your apps with confidence.
-It’s built for everyone and for projects and teams of all sizes, supporting over 20 different languages out of the box, including Javascript and Node.js, Ruby, PHP, Python, Mac/iOS, as well as Docker, while giving you full control over the build environment to customize it to your own needs.
+It's built for everyone and for projects and teams of all sizes, supporting over 20 different languages out of the box, including Javascript and Node.js, Ruby, PHP, Python, Mac/iOS, as well as Docker, while giving you full control over the build environment to customize it to your own needs.

-{% tabs CI1 %}
+{% tabs Travis CI %}
 <!-- tab Get permissions → -->
 There are two ways to obtain the necessary permissions for Travis CI.
 Deploy Key has the advantage of high security, while Access Token has the advantage of being more flexible.

-{% subtabs CI2 %}
+{% subtabs Get permissions %}
 <!-- tab Access Token  -->
 This method applies to a warehouse with a private Submodule